mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 Note that the same set of scripts has been used to annotate LOH and introgression regions in other samples included in the paper, which have a different structure in the name of their reads.
 For these additional samples, a modified version of the pipeline must be used and is available upon request.

-Pan-introgression maps for all the introgressed clades (Alpechin, Brazilian bioethanol, Mexican agave and French Guyana) are provided in a separate subfolder.
+Pan-introgression maps for all the introgressed clades (Alpechin, Brazilian bioethanol, Mexican agave and French Guyana) and LOH maps of the living ancestor are provided in separate subfolders.

 # Variant calling and SNVs analysis